Taranaki Award 2022 Official Rules.

 OPUNAKE Branch 32 ZL2ANN 3 POINTS

-Copy of log and fee of $5.00 per certificate to arrive before 21st October.
+Copy of log and fee of $5.00 per certificate to arrive no later than two weeks following the end of the award period (i.e. Sunday 16th October 2022).
 Payments can be made to TSB account: 153942 0001086 00 using internet banking or at a branch.
 No cheques accepted and please do not send cash in post.
 Please add your Call sign & T Award as a reference.

 Electronic logs are preferred and can be emailed to: [email protected] in most formats –